 Many homeowners’ conservatories can end up being used as storage areas or dumping grounds for miscellaneous odds and ends.
 What a waste!
-A conservatory can create an extra functional room in your home, and adding a log burner is a great way of keeping the area warm while adding a touch of contemporary style too.
+A conservatory can create an extra functional room in your home, adding a lovely some wonderful dining furniture with a set of comfy gilda conservatory cushions and adding a log burner is a great way of keeping the area warm while adding a touch of contemporary style too.

 With that in mind, here’s what you need to know about log burners in your conservatory.